 - Robot controllers

-What are the main obligations under this Regulation?
+What are the main obligations under the EU Cyber Resilience Act?

 This Regulation seeks to ensure that PDEs are more secure and introduces cybersecurity requirements for hardware and software products throughout their whole life cycle.
 In some respects, the new Regulation mirrors existing product safety obligations for non-digital products.
 The Act also aims to ensure that PDEs on the EU market will have fewer vulnerabilities.
 This Regulation also seeks to improve transparency and make it easier for consumers to identify hardware and software products with proper cybersecurity features.